SatelliteQE/testfm/docs/source/index.rst

 Before running any tests, you must create a configuration file::

+   cp testfm.sample.yaml testfm.local.yaml
+   OR
-   cp testfm.properties.sample testfm.properties
+   cp testfm.sample.yaml testfm.local.yaml
-   vi testfm.properties

 There are a few other things you need to do before continuing: